Timinator2000/Algorithm_X/13 - coloring your requirements/01 - coloring your requirements.md

 __What does "coloring" mean?__

-* __Mandatory Requirements:__ _Must_ be satisfied at least once, but may be satisfied many times as long as it is always satisfied or "colored" the same way.
+* __Mandatory Requirement:__ _Must_ be satisfied at least once, but may be satisfied many times as long as it is always satisfied or "colored" the same way.

 * __Optional Requirement:__ Does _not_ need to be satisfied, but if satisfied, it may be satisfied any number of times as long as it is always satisfied or "colored" the same way.